Agent Elvis

 Agent Elvis is an American adult animated television series created by Priscilla Presley, the ex-wife of American singer Elvis Presley, and singer-screenwriter John Eddie, and developed by Mike Arnold and Eddie for Netflix.

-The series follows the exploits of a fictionalized version of American rock n' roll legend Elvis Presley (voiced by Matthew McConaughey), who moonlights as a spy for the United States government.
-The recurring cast of characters includes other historical figures from the 20th century, such as the cult leader Charles Manson, the psychologist Timothy Leary, the film producer Howard Hughes, the politician Richard Nixon, the actor and singer Robert Goulet, the singer and songwriter Paul McCartney, the filmmaker Stanley Kubrick, and Disney's former child actor Kurt Russell.
+The series follows the exploits of a fictionalized version of American rock and roll legend Elvis Presley (voiced by Matthew McConaughey), who moonlights as a spy for the United States government.
+The supporting cast of characters includes other historical figures from the 20th century, including cult leader Charles Manson, film producer Howard Hughes, psychologist Timothy Leary, filmmaker Stanley Kubrick, politician Richard Nixon, actor and singer Robert Goulet, musician Paul McCartney, and actor Kurt Russell.

 The series premiered on March 17, 2023.
-On November 15, 2023, The series, along with Farzar was canceled after one season.
+In November 2023, the series was canceled after one season.